willi-esti/dashboard_logs/README.md

 - **Service Management**:
   - View the status of services (e.g., nginx, mysql, apache2).
   - Add new services.
 (Upcoming)
   - Restart or stop services.
-(Upcoming)

 - **Log Viewing**:
   - View log files from the server.